worst87/neopipe/README.md

 ## Overview

 This pipeline processes RNA-seq data to identify somatic variants and predict neoantigens for cancer immunotherapy research.
 It integrates multiple variant callers, performs read-backed phasing, and uses pVACseq for neoantigen prediction.
+This is not yet complete, the configs and file paths are local to my desktop.
+The uploaded files serve as a backup copy.
+Do not use.

 ## Key Features